Year 10

 • Give groups one minute to develop a reasoned argument for why you should share your resources with them.
 Ask a representative from each group to present their argument.

-• Inform students that in 2019 Australia spent $4 billion on helping other nations grow and develop.
-This represented about 0.2% of our gross national income.
-Ask students if they think Australia spent too much, the right amount or not enough on developmental aid.
-Once again, encourage a range of points of view.
+• Inform students that in 2024 Australia spent $4.96 billion globally to support other nations grow and develop.
+This represented about 0.2% of Australian gross national income.

 How and why Australia gives foreign aid (15 min)

-In 2015, Australia—alongside the 192 other member states of the United Nations—signed the 2030 Agenda for Sustainable Development.
+In 2015, Australia - alongside the 192 other member states of the United Nations - signed the 2030 Agenda for Sustainable Development.
 At the Agenda’s heart are 17 Sustainable Development Goals (SDGs) that urge developed and developing countries to work together to end poverty and preserve the environment.
-By signing the Agenda, Australia has agreed to strive to achieve these goals at home and work with other nations to achieve the goals globally.
+By signing the Agenda, Australia agreed to strive to achieve these goals at home, and work with other nations to achieve the goals globally.

-Achieving the goals requires collective action: governments, businesses, academics, NGOs and individuals all have a role to play.
+Achieving the goals requires collective action: governments, businesses, academics, non-government organisations, and individuals all have a role to play.
 Providing developmental aid to nations in our region is one way the Australian government is working to achieve the SDGs.
-As a class, use the Department of Foreign Affairs and Trade website to find out where Australia gives aid and identify the top 3 countries Australia currently gives aid to.
-As a class discuss why they think Australia prioritises our near neighbours when providing foreign aid.
+As a class, use the Department of Foreign Affairs and Trade (DFAT) website to identify the top 3 countries Australia currently gives aid to.
+Focus the search on the Pacific.
+As a class discuss why Australia might prioritise near neighbours when providing foreign aid.

 SDG bingo

-• Provide each group with WS1 Sustainable Development Goals bingo card.
+• Provide each group with the Sustainable Development Goals bingo card.

 After completing the SDG bingo activity, discuss the following as a whole class: